-How to fix stress incontinence?
+How to fix or treat stress incontinence?

 What are the best pelvic floor exercises to stop stress incontinence?